sffranke/Pico-barrel-organ/README.md

 Step 3: The Pi Pico is controlled by Wifi.

-Step 4: When the Pi Pico is manually operated, it connects to other similar devices that drive their motor and operate their mini barrel organ.
+Step 4: When the Pi Pico is operated and mini barrel organ is playing, it connects to other similar devices that drive their motor and operate their mini barrel organ.

 What we need:
 - Mini barrel organ